MattiasKro/KoL-Mayam/README.md

 # KoL-Mayam
-Helper to remember the combiantions for the differens resonance results on the Mayam calendar (IotM May 2024)
+Helper to remember the combinations for the different resonance results for the Mayam calendar (IotM May 2024)

 ## Installation:

-Run the following int the Graphical CLI in KolMafia
+Run the following in the Graphical CLI in KolMafia

 ```git checkout MattiasKro/KoL-Mayam```